Non-Contradiction/JuliaCall/README.md

     and uses JSON to transfer data between `Julia` and `R`.
   - [`RJulia`](https://github.com/armgong/rjulia) is an `R` package
     which embeds `Julia` in `R` as well as `JuliaCall`.
-It is not on CRAN yet and I haven’t tested it.
+It is not on CRAN yet, and I haven’t tested it.

 ## License